 Carbohydrates are their favorite food.
 If you remove carbs—if you go Keto—it shifts your gut biome.

 This can be a good thing, if a carb-containing diet is causing you digestive distress.
 Limiting carbs on a Keto diet limits the fermentable material available to gut bacteria, which limits the gaseous byproducts they produce.
-Keto also forbids common gut irritants like grains, legumes, and refined sugar.
+Keto also excludes common gut irritants like grains, legumes, and refined sugar.

 But eliminating carbs comes with cautions.
 It may not only starve “bad” bacteria, but “good” bacteria too—good bacteria that reward you for eating fermentable carbs.
 The “badness” or “goodness” of these bacteria, keep in mind, is entirely context dependent.
 One person’s friendly bacteria may be another’s enemy.